NillionNetwork/nilchain/README.md

 nilchain is the Coordination Layer for the Nillion Network.
 It coordinates the payment of blind computations and storage operations performed on the network.
-It is built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), a framework for building PoS blockchain applications, which was chosen for the interconnectivity, speed and sovereignty its ecosystem provides.
+It is built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), a framework for building PoS blockchain applications, which was chosen for the interconnectivity, speed, and sovereignty its ecosystem provides.

 ## Building